Danish retirement pension

 How do you earn the right to a Danish pension?

-The right to a Danish pension is based on the number of years you spend in Denmark from the age of 15 to retirement age, or until you are awarded senior pension or disability pension.
+The right to a Danish pension is based on the number of years you have lived in Denmark from age 15 until retirement age, or until you are awarded senior pension or disability pension.

 You are entitled to a full retirement pension if you have had 40 years of residence during that period.
-If this is not the case, you may be entitled to a partial pension, known as a ‘fractional’ retirement pension.
-Fractional pensions are calculated on the basis of the length of time you have lived in Denmark during the period from age 15 to retirement age.
-If you were born on 1 July 1958 or later, you must have lived in Denmark for 9/10 of the time from age 15 until you reach retirement age in order to be entitled to a full retirement pension.
+If you have lived in Denmark for less than 40 years, you may be entitled to a partial retirement pension.
+This is called a fractional pension.
+Udbetaling Danmark calculates your fractional pension on the basis of the time you have lived in Denmark from age 15 until retirement age.
+If you reach retirement age on 1 July 2025 or later, you must have lived in Denmark for nine-tenths of the time from age 15 until you reach retirement age in order to be entitled to a full retirement pension.

 When will your Danish retirement pension be paid out?

-You may choose to wait longer before receiving your pension.
-The longer you defer your pension, the larger your retirement pension will be.
+You can postpone your retirement pension – the longer you postpone your pension, the larger your retirement pension will be.

 How to apply for retirement pension